 The lender involved will want to make sure the company’s income is capable of supporting a higher level of debt, while still leaving enough cash to fund its regular operations.

-In a similar fashion, the debt to income ratio can be used just as effectively by you, to evaluate a company’s debt load situation before you decide to invest.
+In a similar fashion, the debt to gross income ratio can be used just as effectively by you, to evaluate a company’s debt load situation before you decide to invest.

 An organization’s total monthly debt payments will include such charges as interest expenses, loan payments, or lease payments.